 Learn about peak pricing

-Some utilities use peak pricing to incentivize customers to avoid using energy during these peak periods.
-The most common type is called a TOU rate, which means customers pay more for the electricity they use during peak times.
+Some utilities use peak pricing to incentivize customers to use less energy during these peak periods.
+These pricing programs have many variants and names, such as time-of-use (TOU) or peak time savings.
+The most common type is a TOU rate, which means customers pay more for the electricity they use during peak times.

-How a Nest thermostat can save you money on a TOU rate
+Nest Renew can save money with TOU rates